Jac-Zac/Thesis/piano.md

 - Use this dataset: ```herbarium Haussknecht of FSU Jena.``` for further training and use more then YOLO v4

 - For all the predicted words I want to see the attention map to where they point and maybe do some noice visualization

+#### First test accuracy of 73% on test set if I remember correctly